Updating Horizontal Tidebound

 Jace turned the topic of conversation, knowing that this was not an argument he wished to have right at that moment, “Earth looks beautiful tonight.”

-“Yes, it always does,” she agreed and he believed she felt that herself as she had found Earth and determined to protect it.
+“Yes, it always does,” she agreed.
+He knew she truly felt that way and wasn’t simply parroting his feelings as she had chosen to protect Earth through him.

 It was like that moment in the movie Contact when Jody Foster’s character stopped in her journey through various wormholes only to see an alien world awash in light and realize there was intelligent life there.
 He remembered the electric feeling he’d experienced during that scene.
 To know that there were other beings out there was, to him, a religious experience.
 Humanity was not alone.
 Humanity was part of a greater whole.
 And it had a greater purpose, too.